lietu/pyhtmlcv/README.md

  - Go generate a color scheme that suits your needs at http://colorschemedesigner.com/ and update `templates/default/variables.scss` (or create a whole new template)
+ - You might want your face on your CV instead of mine, updating `templates/default/cv_image.jpg` is the easiest way to do that.
  - Confirm that the result is good.
 Pasting certain special characters from Word, for example, can cause issues in the output.
  - Enable [Travis-CI](https://travis-ci.org) for your repository